What does an Addiction Counselor in Massachusetts do? What is Their Job Role?

 Clinical Supervision Explained

-Clinical supervision means the person overseeing your work has fulfilled the requirements set forth by the Board and is a LADC I. Your clinical supervisor will regularly evaluate and critique your work, utilize intensive case review methods and discussions, and indirectly observe your clinical practice.
+Clinical supervision means the person overseeing your work has fulfilled the requirements set forth by the Massachusetts board of substance abuse and is a LADC I. Your clinical supervisor will regularly evaluate and critique your work, utilize intensive case review methods and discussions, and indirectly observe your clinical practice.

 Clinical Supervision means an ongoing, regularly occurring process of examination, critique, and improvement of a counselor’s skills provided by a licensed alcohol and drug counselor I, that involves one to one or small group in structure and utilizes the methods of intensive case review and discussion, and direct and indirect observation of clinical practice.